cpcwood/psql-backup-s3/README.md

 # PSQL Database Backup to AWS S3

-Perform rotating encrypted backups of a PostgreSQL database using AWS S3 and Linux cron or Kubernetes CronJob.
+Perform encrypted rotating backups of a PostgreSQL database using AWS S3 and Linux cron or Kubernetes CronJob.

-## Setup
+## Setup AWS

 ### Create AWS S3 Bucket